opsgang/docker_aws_terraform/README.md

 * _build timestamp_ - distinct for each image we've successfully pushed.
     - Of no use to anyone else.

-Newer versions will also include more recent versions of alpine and tools.
+Newer versions will also include updated versions of alpine and tools.

 ## building

+**Don't forget to run the tests!**

 ```bash
 git clone https://github.com/opsgang/docker_aws_terraform.git